How to Build a Creative Strategy That Works (+Template)

 1. Goal

-The first step to getting where you want to be is to know where that is in the first place.
+The first step to scaling creatively and getting where you want to be is to know where that is in the first place.

 Is it to increase your social media engagement?
 Or is it to collect more leads?
 To make your goal statement clear and accurate, make it a SMART, which stands for: